The Stallions of Apollo

 I can’t remember what inspired me to make this painting.
 One thing I can remember, however, is that a couple of weeks ago I was reading up about the Apollo asteroids.

-First of all, the golden symbols are Rahu, Ketu, the alfa, and omega.
-Rahu and Ketu represent the path of evolution.
-The alfa and omega are the beginning and end of everything.
-This “everything” exists as a solid immutable block, but also as cyclical events that the voyage Sun in the sky represents.
-The Sun is a symbol of power.
-Life on Earth depends on it.
-Our solar system revolves around it.
-However, the Sun itself is not the source of its own power.
-Its existence is a fruit of a cyclical phenomenon of the Universe.
-One day the Sun will die.
-It will die from burning in excess.
-But the cycles will continue forever.
 Due to the importance of the cyclical theme, Uroboros appears in the painting as the snake of Oklahoma.
 It is also an atom orbiting around empty space, and an astronomic body doing the same.
 In the end, not even the cycles are the paramount power in the Universe.
 The paramount power is emptiness.
-It is where everything comes from and where everything goes.
+It is where everything comes from and where everything goes and relies upon.

 Acrylic on vinyl